Job Matching in the Age of AI

 The Indeed Hiring Lab analyzes Indeed’s databases of real-time data to discover new insights and share updated information with the public.

-Our speakers will discuss these insights and explore topics on AI-assisted job-matching, time-to-hire, worker productivity, and current labor market trends.
+Our speakers discussed these insights and explored topics on AI-assisted job-matching, time-to-hire, worker productivity, and current labor market trends.

 Subscribe to notifications of future EERN events and our monthly SF Fed Newsletter.